Global Freedom of Expression

 Decision Overview

-The Court had to decide whether the actions of the National Unit of Protection, the State entity responsible for providing protection to leaders and defenders, violated the fundamental rights to security, personal integrity and life of the plaintiffs when deciding to dismantle or decrease its security measures.
+The Court had to decide whether the actions of the National Protection Unit, the State entity responsible for providing protection to leaders and defenders, violated the fundamental rights to security, personal integrity and life of the plaintiffs when deciding to dismantle or decrease its security measures.

 The Court opined that the cases in question were not “easy” in the sense that the evidence and allegations did not conclude, without a doubt, that the lives of the plaintiffs were at serious and imminent risk.
 However, the Chamber considered that there existed a reasonable doubt as a result of the irregularities and omissions that evidenced the failure of the National Protection Unit to fulfill its function of protecting social leaders.